-The Award in Land Based Studies in Agriculture and Horticulture is an introductory Level 1 qualification which is focused on one of the units listed below.
-The unit can be of the candidate's choice, and once completed, it provides a platform for studying towards a Certificate.
+The Award in Land-based Studies in Agriculture and Horticulture is an introductory Level 1 qualification which is focused on one of the units listed below.
+The unit can be of your choice and, once completed, it provides a platform for studying towards a Certificate.
 The Award can be completed within three months.

 The course is a fascinating introduction to a career in the land-based industry, with special emphasis on agriculture or horticulture.
 It gives you the chance to gain skills in areas such as animal husbandry and estates maintenance.
 As well as learning about the land-based industry, you will develop your literacy and numeracy skills.